David Banner (game designer)

-David Banner MBE (born November 1972) is a Welsh video games and interactive film designer, producer, director and entrepreneur.
-Also known in the video games and interactive film industries as “Dai”.
+David Banner (born November 1972) is a Welsh video games and interactive film designer.
+He is also known in the video games and interactive film industries as “Dai”.

 He is the co-founder and CEO of video game and interactive film developer and publisher Wales Interactive.

 Biography

 Banner was born on 1 November 1972 in Rhondda, Wales.
 He attended Treorchy Comprehensive School and Tonypandy Comprehensive School, then Mid Glamorgan Centre for Art, Design and Technology.
 He then received a Graphic Design degree at De Montfort University, Leicester, where he graduated in 1995 with a first-class honour.
 After graduating, Banner started his professional video game career in London as an artist and designer for video game developer and publisher Domark, which later became Eidos Interactive.

+Banner first game Crimewave was released on Sega Saturn in 1996.
+Banner also worked on All Star Soccer which launched in 1997 and Viva Football which launched 1998.

+In 1998 Banner co-founded Genuine Games.

+In 1999 Banner worked for Broadsword Interactive as lead artist on Spirit of Speed 1937 and Paris Dakar Rally.

+In 2002 Banner worked for Pivotal Games as lead artist and designer on Conflict: Desert Storm II, The Great Escape, Conflict: Vietnam and Conflict: Denied Ops.

+Banner created Flibbidy Jibs: Stop the Machine!!! developed by Genuine Games and published by Singularity Software in 2004.

 In 2007 Banner became a visiting lecturer at University of Glamorgan (now University of South Wales).
 With his participation at the University of South Wales, a separate course for a degree in game art was created.

+In 2010 Banner was Project Manager for DigiLab, later renamed Gameslab, a collaborative project between University of Glamorgan (now part of University of South Wales) and Swansea Metropoliton University (now part of University Wales Trinity St David) designed to support and develop the computer games sector in Wales.

-Banner established the company Wales Interactive in 2012 with his business partner Richard Pring.
-The company develops video games across PlayStation, Xbox and Nintendo platforms.
+Banner co-founded the multi-award winning video games and interactive film company Wales Interactive in 2012.
+The company Develops and Publishes titles across PC, PlayStation, Xbox, Nintendo, iOS and Android platforms worldwide.

 In 2017, he won the St David Awards for Enterprise.
 In 2018, he was made a Member of the Order of the British Empire (MBE) for service to the video game industry.

 In 2018, Banner won Digital Ambassador of the Year at the Wales Online Awards and the Pride of De Montfort University Alumni Award.

 In 2020 Banner was awarded the title of Honorary Doctor of Technology from De Montfort University.
 Banner was appointed by Welsh Government as Creative Wales Non-Executive Board Member in 2020.